We have a set of six whole school values.

-We all celebrated World Religion Day in January 2017, we learnt about five different religions - Christianity, Buddhism, Sikhism, Hinduism and Islam.
+We all celebrated World Religion Day in January 2019 and 2020 and we learnt about five different religions - Christianity, Buddhism, Sikhism, Hinduism and Islam.
 We worked in our house teams with each different teacher leading the learning for the workshop.
 The RE ambassadors led the session on Christianity.
-It was a really practical and hand on day of learning in school!
+It was a really practical and hands on day of learning in school!

 Individual Responsibility and Liberty

 We give our pupils a range of responsibilities and jobs around school from personal responsibilities like remembering to bring in homework, reading books and PE kits through to classroom responsibilities and whole-school responsibilities like helping with school dinners.
 We also have a well-established house system, with children earning house points for their houses for a variety of different reasons from being helpful to sporting activities.
 We have our own RE Ambassadors who sometimes lead Collective Worships and support teachers in the delivery of Collective Worship as well as organise activities for special days such as World Religion Day.
 We have Sports Leaders who organise sports activities during lunchtimes where they demonstrate and help the younger children to work together.
 Each class has two school council representatives, with our Year Six pupils working alongside teachers to run the school council.
 Our Reading Ambassadors have also helped out with reading across the school, sharing books and working on tasks together.